luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 4**

 This trait is only available to asyncs.
 Your psi-gamma sleights often manifest in an obvious physical way: glowing eyes, a hair-raising static crackling, an eery miasma, or headaches in your targets.
 This happens any time you acquire an influence effect.
-Additionally, your targets are always aware that they have been affected by something (Target Awareness, ▶276, EP2) and that you are somehow connected.
+Additionally, your targets are always aware that they have been affected by something ([Target Awareness](../../../14/04-using-psi.md#target-awareness), _EP2_) and that you are somehow connected.